 Because the Bible never commands dedication alone as an act of obedience for all Christians.
 Parents who baptize their children at Westside do make a vow to “dedicate” their child to God (see below), but we always apply the sign of baptism, and the members of the church also make a vow to assist them.
 This puts the emphasis on God’s faithfulness first, the community of faith second, and the parents last.

 What happens when baptized children profess their own faith?

 The whole church rejoices!
 This is our hope and prayer for every baptized child.
 We like to think of baptism as an “invisible tattoo” that becomes visible over time.
-To avoid pressure from parents or peers, we encourage every child to initiate whenever they are ready, whether age six or sixteen.
-If their parents agree, they will reach out to the church to schedule a non-threatening interview with two elders.
-If these elders determine that these children have an age-appropriate understanding of the Gospel and a personal commitment to Christ, we will receive them as full communing members of the church.
-From then on, they have the privilege of “examining their hearts” (1 Corinthians 11:28) and receiving the Lord’s Supper every week.
+There are two main ways that we confirm when this has happened.
+The first is our regular Confirmation class, where we invite children of certain ages to walk through the basics of the Christian faith and explain how to profess their faith if they choose.
+The second way is for children to simply tell their parents when they are ready.
+Either way, the next step is to schedule a non-threatening interview with an elder and another church leader.
+If they determine that the child has an age-appropriate understanding of the Gospel and a personal commitment to Christ, we will receive him or her as a full communing member of the church.
+From then on, these children have the privilege of “examining their hearts” (1 Corinthians 11:28) and receiving the Lord’s Supper with the rest of the Body every week.